 For winter bike helmets, some kind of inner lining is desirable.
 If it’s removable, it’s better so you can wash it and use the same helmet in summer as well.

-Fleece is a nice and cozy addition to a liner that will keep you warm.
+Fleece is an excellent and cozy addition to a liner that will keep you warm.

 Because ears are a particularly cold part of your body, look for winter bike helmets that offer earmuff attachments or ear flaps.
 Again, it’s best if these are removable.